Podcastindex-org/podcast-namespace/README.md

    - `type` (required) What type of system will be receiving the payments.
 Currently only "lightning" is supported.
    - `method` (required) The protocol to use to send the payments.
 Currently only "keysend" is supported.
-   - `suggested` (required) The amount to send per minute of episode play time, defined in millisatoshis.
+   - `suggested` (required) The amount to send per minute of episode play time, defined in bitcoin (float, 0.00000005000 is 5sat/min).

 - **\<podcast:valueRecipient name="[name of recipient(string)]" type="[node]" address="[public key of bitcoin/lightning node(string)]" split="[percentage(int)]" />**